-- 2) Private Fostering- children/young people who are not "Looked After Children", but living with kinship carers who are not relatives as defined by the CA 1989.
-This is a private arrangement between the Private Foster carer and parent/person who has parental responsibility. - Private kinship arrangement- for children/young people who are residing with a relative (as defined by the Children Act 1989) and are not "Looked After Children".
-This type of arrangement can include; informal kinship arrangements, Testamentary Guardianship, Child Arrangement Orders and Special Guardianship.
+- 2) Private Fostering Parents who make their own arrangements for the care of their child/ren with someone other than a close relative (as defined by the Children Act 1989, above), and for longer than 28 days, enter into a private fostering arrangement.
+Whilst this is a private arrangement, the local authority must be notified and they are required by law to assess, monitor and support this arrangement. - 3) Private kinship arrangement for children/young people who are residing with a relative (as defined by the Children Act 1989), but who are not "Looked After Children".
+This type of arrangement can include: informal kinship arrangements; Testamentary Guardianship; Child Arrangement Orders; and Special Guardianship.